Tikiapara: Places of attraction

 This region has a lot of biryani shops selling mutton, chicken and beef biryani.
 It also has small shops selling puri, samosa, kabab, pakora and rolls.
 Sweets are also available in many shops.
 With such a variety of food available it depicts the cosmopolitan environment of Tikiapara assimilating cuisines of Muslims, Hindus and Bengalis.

 People

-Tikiapara is a region of mixed cultures and languages with Muslim community forming a majority of the population.
-Most Muslims live in the central part of Tikiapara starting from Bibi Majid continuing till Fari.
+Tikiapara is a region of mixed cultures and languages with Urdu speaking Muslim community forming a majority of the population.
+Most Muslims live in the central part of Tikiapara starting from Bibi Masjid continuing till Tikiapara Police station.

+The region has experienced a rapid rise in population, the urban infrastructure has not been able to cope up with it which has made it one of the most densely populated neighborhoods of Howrah.

+In recent times, real estate business has made rapid stride in terms of infrastructure development.